benswift/benswift.github.io/_livecoding/2014-09-30-ap-sessions.md

 [Arrian's honours
 thesis](https://github.com/arrian/research-project/blob/master/thesis/thesis.pdf)

+The visuals in these recordings are pretty hard to see, and the audio quality's not great either.
+However, in the interests of open science, here's video from the **no visuals** set:

+and the video from the **visuals** gig:

 ## Take-home messages?

 If you want some p-values and all that jazz, read the papers.
 But the broad